ClickHouse/clickhouse-docs/docs/en/about-us/cloud.md

 Clickhouse Cloud continuously upgrades your service to a newer version, but it won't be completely up to date with the latest OSS version as we do additional validation before rolling out new versions.
 This validation usually takes 6-8 weeks.
 The rollout of new versions is also phased by CSP, service type, and region.
+We offer a "Fast Release Channel" for subscribing to updates ahead of the regular release schedule.
+Access to early upgrades is recommended only for non-production environments and can be requested by logging a support ticket.

 If you want to simulate the behavior of an earlier version of ClickHouse, you can ask the ClickHouse Cloud support team to configure the compatibility setting for your service.